 Animals feel pain – so much is obvious.
 But René Descartes didn’t think so.

-Written in an engaging and humorous style, this short book investigates the roots of this philosophy, exploring the connections between Descartes’s view of animals, AI, and the persisting puzzle of consciousness.
+Written in an engaging and humorous style, this short book investigates the roots of this philosophy, exploring the connections between Descartes’s view of animals, AI, and the persisting puzzle of consciousness, and reveals how Descartes's dualism has a surprising legacy.

 Are you Happy?
 Are you fulfilled?
 Are you living a good life?
 Are you a good person?